 The two core components of identifying the websites that will be managed by your internet filtering software are its whitelists and blacklists.

 Whitelist: A whitelist (aka an allowed list) is a list of the websites (domains), URLs, and ports that you would specifically like to allow on your network.
-Whitelisting is typically used in a deny by default approach when administrators would like to block access to the entire internet except for the websites on the whitelist.
+Whitelisting is typically used in a deny-by-default approach when administrators would like to block access to the entire internet except for the websites on the whitelist.

 Blacklist: A blacklist (aka a blocked list) is a list of the websites (domains), URLs, and ports that you would specifically like to block from your network.
 Manual blacklisting-only approaches are typically used when administrators want to allow access to the majority of the internet with a few exceptions.